Mohamed-AlAzab/collegeJavaFXproject/README.md

 ## About the Project Lead

-This project was successfully led by [Mohamed AlAzab], overseeing a team of 5 developers, ensuring timely delivery, code quality, and effective collaboration throughout the development lifecycle.
+This project was successfully led by Mohamed AlAzab, overseeing a team of 5 developers, ensuring timely delivery, code quality, and effective collaboration throughout the development lifecycle.